How To Get A Job During Coronavirus — Look At These 9 IndustriesCollegiateParent

 The road to your college senior's first job was sure to be arduous even without the mayhem caused by COVID-19.
-Now suddenly you and your student are both trying to navigate this temporary, strange new normal.
+Now suddenly you and your student are both trying to navigate this strange (and we hope temporary) new normal.

-Even though your soon-to-be grad’s job search might be put on hold as companies slam the breaks on hiring for the time being, there are many ways for them to stay in the game.
-If they seem to be struggling to find a way to start a career while in quarantine, here are helpful suggestions about how to get and stay on track.
+Even though your soon-to-be grad’s job search might be put on hold as many companies slam the breaks on hiring for the time being, there are many ways for them to stay in the game.
+If they're struggling to find a way to start a career while in quarantine, here are helpful suggestions about how to get and stay on track.

 Your student may not even know how to start their job search.
 If that's the case, suggest they learn more about some of the different professional fields that connect to their major or another area of academic interest.
 If they’re unsure what kind of job they might be qualified for, they can research entry-level positions available in certain industries and consider how they can grow in each position.
 Business-related websites like Forbes have lots of informational resources worth browsing.